Families can apply for child care assistance or re-certify their child care assistance eligibility using the forms below.

 See Related Forms for additional forms needed as per the Documentation Required for Child Care Eligibility.

-Related Forms (Families should use these as needed based on the documentation required for their application/recertification):
+Fee Schedules and Related Forms (Families should use these as needed based on the documentation required for their application/recertification):

 If a family is interested in applying for a low-income child care assistance voucher, they should complete the Voucher Waitlist Request form and submit it to the Administration for Children's Services (ACS) according to the directions on the form.

 There are a few instances where a different City agency determines a family's eligibility for child care assistance and the above forms do not apply: